 Are you ready to say goodbye?

-Because Lucifer clearly isn’t.
-Its third and final (sob! sob! sob!) season finale trades last week’s emotional catharsis for action, humor, cooperation, reconciliation, a kept promise, and a devilish reveal that leaves the show’s central relationship in purgatory and hints at where the story would’ve traveled in the season 4 we’ll never get to enjoy.
+Because Lucifer clearly isn't.
+Its third and final (sob! sob! sob!) season finale trades last week's emotional catharsis for action, humor, cooperation, reconciliation, a kept promise, and a devilish reveal that leaves the show's central relationship in purgatory and hints at where the story will travel in season 4.

 One last time, let's recap.

 We pick up with Lucifer and Chloe watching numbly as Charlotte's body is wheeled away.
 A subdued Ella asks, "Who would do something like this?" just as that jerk Pierce starts barking orders.
 He's also a little too interested in whether Amenadiel might be gone for good when Lucifer brandishes the feather he found.

 Poor, broken-hearted Dan enters Charlotte's home and finds their rumpled bed and her lipstick on a coffee mug, but it's the waffle maker that breaks him.
 He throws it through her kitchen table, and in the destruction, he uncovers her Pierce file.